Networking

 - Networking cannot be enabled for CCE clusters that use a shared VPC.

-- If the bursting add-on is to scale the pods to CCI 2.0, dedicated load balancers can be configured for ingresses and Services of the LoadBalancer type.
+- If the bursting add-on is used to schedule the pods to CCI 2.0, dedicated load balancers can be configured for ingresses and Services of the LoadBalancer type.
 The bursting add-on of a version earlier than 1.5.5 does not support Services of the LoadBalancer type.

 - Pods deployed across CCE and CCI can only communicate through ClusterIP Services.
 CCE ClusterIP Services cannot be accessed init containers.